kadamharish/react-keep/README.md

 -> Users can to create an account.

--> User can login into the application with credentials. (email/password)
+-> Users can login into the application with credentials. (email/password)

 -> Users can able to create multiple task lists once logged in.